Bira/octopus-carnival/_drafts/dfrpg-adventurers-knight.md

 buy new weapon skills or improve existing ones with earned character points _instantly_ at any time - even mid battle!

-They also have exclusive traits.
-They're not magic - the Knight is just that good.
+They also have some exclusive traits.
+As you might expect, these are not magic, and instead represent you being Just That Good.

 - **Armor Mastery** (5 points): When you wear any armor with DR 2+, increase its DR by 1.
 This reflects your skill at actively using the armor, turning your